If you are looking for quick help, skip to a desired topic on this page:

 Editing the FV Player Skin

 There is a example video on the right side, so can see the changes immediately after clicking the Save All Changes button.
 Read more in the detailed guide Customizing FV Player Skin.

 Rather than cluttering the shortcode editor with options you don’t use to set up your player and videos, you can have only the options enabled which are relevant to your site.
 The less of these options you click, the simpler the user interface will be to use.
-Just go to the Post Interface Options in the FV Player settings.
+Just go to the Post Interface Options in FV Player settings.
 More detailed information can be found in the guide Post Interface Options.

-There are additional discreet setting boxes (close by default, click the title to open it up).
+There are additional discreet setting boxes (closed by default, click the title to open it up).
 Here are the settings for the free player.

 - Amazon S3 Protected Content (more in the guide Serving Private Videos with Amazon S3)